Skip to Main Content

 Guidelines

-• A poster file must be either a PDF or .png.
+• Poster submissions must be in either a PDF or png file type.

 Using the Elmhurst University Logo